 Maps are not objective, but a version of reality.
 When creating them, lots of choices are made: What to map, how to map and whether or not to use a map in the first place.
 Here we’ll try to find guidelines to all of these questions, for a specific subset of maps: Choropleth maps (the ones in which each region is filled with a color that represents a value).
+If you feel inspired after the read, you can create choropleth maps for free with our data visualization tool Datawrapper.

 When to use choropleth maps